 Simple Things that Helped Us Have a Stress Free Family Trip

 A couple of weeks before our trip, I started two lists.
-One was a list of things to take along and the other was a list of things that needed to be done before we left (errands to run, things to buy, bill to take care of etc.).
+One was a list of things to take along and the other was a list of things that needed to be done before we left (errands to run, things to buy, bills to take care of, etc.).

 I brain dumped on my lists right away, and then throughout the next several weeks, as I continued to think of things that I wanted to be sure to take along or that needed to happen before we left, I’d take a few seconds and quickly jot them down on the appropriate list.

 Another thing that almost seemed silly, but was super helpful, was to make a detailed list of items to pack for each person (shirts, pants, underwear, socks, pj’s, toothbrush, etc.).
 I guess I’ve learned the hard way that when you are packing for multiple people, it’s just way too easy to miss something!